knoxa/knoxa.github.io/text/index.md

 but that can be useful to know.
 I lose context if I use dictionary scanning to find entities.
 I might try and construct context-dependent dictionaries to get round this, or I might restrict myself to named entities and not not worry about ambiguity provided I can detect it and resolve it later.

+## Named entities

 Taken out of context, the collected mentions of a particular entity type is a set of strings.
 A subset of these strings, let's call them _labels_, refer to concrete named entities.
 The labels include a subset that are proper names.
 An entity may have more than one label.
 It's convenient to label an entity consistently in the output from analysis so I pick one name for each entity as the _preferred label_ and call the others _alternate labels_.
+This choice is likely to be unique in the context of a single document, but possibly ambiguous across the corpus.
+I probably won't be able to detect this ambiguity by just looking at entity labels, but later I'll look at extracting entity attributes and relationships between entities, and these might suggest that the preferred label doesn't map to a single entity.
+See, for example, the discussion about the ship _Ariadne_ [here](https://knoxa.github.io/examples/concepts/).

+## Entity linking

+Am entity may have more than one label, but I don't know in advance what those labels are.
+I need to be able to collect together mentions of the same concrete entity.
+In other words, I need to partition the set of mentions of some entity type so that the subsets each represent a single concrete entity.
+This is _entity disambiguation_ or _entity linking_.
+An example of this process is [here](https://knoxa.github.io/text/names/).

+## Identity

-I want to relate the mention of an entity in text to a unique record for that entity in some knowledge base, In other words, I want to _identify_ the entity.
+I want to relate the mentions of the same entity in text to a unique record for that entity in some knowledge base, In other words, I want to _identify_ the entity.
 Wikipedia manages identity by ensuring that every entity page has a unique title, and the title is the identifier.
 The page title is also the preferred label for the entity.
 I can take the same approach, choosing preferred labels that are unique and considering mentions to be alternate labels